jexnator/starter-academic/content/publication/IaaS/index.md

 Duplicate your existing VPC from the task before, including all subnets and instances, but without adding any gateways.
 Establish a VPC peering connection between the original and the new VPC.

-**Steps**:
+> **Steps**:
+>

-- Create a copy of the original VPC along with its private and public subnets and instances.
+> 1. Create a copy of the original VPC along with its private and public subnets and instances.
 Ensure the new VPC does not include any gateways.
-- Connect both VPCs (VPC1 and VPC2) via VPC peering:
+> 2. Connect both VPCs (VPC1 and VPC2) via VPC peering.

-#### Components

 The basic infrastructure includes two Virtual Private Clouds (VPCs) that are peered together.
 **Original VPC**

 - **Subnets**: Includes one private and one public subnet with one route table each.